 (2) On and after transfer day, any proceedings that immediately before that day might have been commenced or continued against the East Fremantle Fund may be commenced or continued against the Town of East Fremantle.

+[Section 13 inserted by No. 9 of 2013 s.
+6.]

 14. Agreements and instruments relating to East Fremantle Fund

 (1) Any agreement or instrument —